GTcreyon/FlashLibrary/docs/players/flashpoint.md

 # Flashpoint

-BlueMaxima's Flashpoint is a Flash preservation project that provides both an extensive database of archived SWF files and software to aid with running them.
+**BlueMaxima's Flashpoint** or simply **Flashpoint** is a Flash preservation project that provides both an extensive database of archived [SWF files](../info/swf.md) and software to aid with running them.

 ## Links